 If you plan on withdrawing from your class, you MUST contact a HCC counselor or your professor prior to withdrawing (dropping) the class for approval and this must be done PRIOR to the withdrawal deadline to receive a "W" on your transcript.
 Final withdrawal deadlines vary each semester and/or depending on class length, please visit the online registration calendars, HCC schedule of classes and catalog, any HCC Registration Office, or any HCC counselor to determine class withdrawal deadlines.
 Remember to allow a 24-hour response time when communicating via email and/or telephone with a professor and/or counselor.
 Do not submit a request to discuss withdrawal options less than a day before the deadline.
 If you do not withdraw before the deadline, you will receive the grade that you are making in the class as your final grade.
-The last day to withdraw is 11/3/2011.
+April 9, Tuesday - Last Day for Administrative / Student Withdrawals -4:30 pm.